luisalfonsopreciado/extractive-text-summarizer/README.md

-An Extractive text summarizer based on word frequencies and spacy.
-Used as a baseline model for the final project.
+The Baseline model for the final project.

 # Requirements
 * Spacy